 Does Keratin Permanently Straighten Your Hair?

 Once done correctly, a keratin treatment should not leave your hair straight permanently.
 A keratin treatment smooths your hair temporarily and your hair reverts once it is wet.
-A keratin treatment does not break the same bonds as a relaxer, but if excessive heat is used during the treatment, it can lead to heat damaged hair .
-This means that even after a shampoo, your hair may remains straight.
+A keratin treatment does not break the same bonds as a relaxer, but if excessive heat is used during the treatment, it can lead to heat damaged hair.
+This means that even after a shampoo, your hair may remain straight.

 Do All Keratin Treatments Contain Formaldehyde?